gracehu0405/Gun-of-the-Sentry/README.md

 - Gun.h includes the functions necessary for rotating and firing the nerf gunautomatically.
 It rotates the gun until the middle sensor is reading the smallest distance, meaning it is facing the closest target, and then fires one dart.

 ## Breakdown

-Michael: Sensors, interrupts, mode switching, sensor map, trigger mechanism
+Michael: Sensors, interrupts, mode switching, sensor map, trigger mechanism, code integration

-Grace: Arducam, graphics, building the base and mechanics, laser cutting, calibrating shooting, gun stability
+Grace: Graphics, building the base and mechanics, laser cutting, calibrating shooting, gun stability

-Steffi: Building the base and mechanics, calibrating shooting, servo motor, mechanics, trigger mechanism
+Steffi: Building the base and mechanics, calibrating shooting, servo motor, rotation, trigger mechanism

 ## References